Wei-N-Ning/autotimer/README.md

 - withLabel: add a human readable string label to the report
 - withMultiplier: run the test subject N times and calculate the average runtime
-- withInit: similar to xUnit's setUp(), run the given closure before executing each subject
+- withInit: similar to xUnit'summary setUp(), run the given closure before executing each subject
 - measure: execute the test subject
 - assertFaster: ensure that the subsequent runtime is faster than the previous one, otherwise throw an execution.